jonbarril/vgl/CONTRIBUTING.md

   .\gradlew.bat integrationTest

-- CI recommendation: run `integrationTest` on merge or nightly.
+- CI recommendation: run `focusedTest` first, then the full `test` suite, and run `integrationTest` on merge or nightly.